trentmilton/jquery.sd.tapirgo/README.md

 # Setup

-What follows are the official setup instructions.
-If you want a user centered guide on how to setup Tapirus, you can read Add search to your Ghost blog with Tapir by Christos Matskas.
+The following guide is designed for those users who are using ghost, but it can work with any site that has RSS (which should really be any site right?).

-Tapirus requires a token from Tapir.
+Tapirus requires a token from Tapir (http://www.tapirgo.com).
 You can get one on their website by filling in your email and the URL to your RSS feed (http://example.com/rss).

 First we need to add the jQuery Tapirus script together with the dependencies.
 Open default.hbs and add the following code after {{ghost_foot}}: